rishirajvishwakarmacode/VendorMgmt_sys/README.md

 | Updating a specific Purchase order | PUT api/purchase_order/{po_id}/ |
 | Deleting a specific Purchase orde | DELETE api/purchase_order/{po_id}/ |

+## CRUD operations using genericAPI views
+For Implementing CRUD operations on models I used, generic views built in the Django REST framework.
+Reducing the time required to write code.
+Details of implementation in the views.py file in vendor application.

+## Django Signals for performance calculations
+To measure the performance parameters of each of vendors I used model signals and defined the signal functions within the models.py file in vendor application.
+With trigger methods of post_save, post_delete and sender being PurchaseOrder model the update_peformance function triggers with any updates in any of the PurchaseOrder instance either save, update or delete.
+Updates in PurchaseOrder model triggers update_performance function which in turn triggers four functions to calculate performance parameters and updates them into database.
+Once these parameters are updated Performance models sends signals to vendor model that in turn updates all vendor performance measures in vendor model.